🔎 MITM Proxies

 %3clientclientproxy (rama)proxy (rama)client->proxy (rama)server Aserver Aproxy (rama)->server Aupstream proxyupstream proxyproxy (rama)->upstream proxyserver Bserver Bupstream proxy->server B

-A MITM proxy is typically setup as an HTTP Proxy, but in case you want it can be setup as a SOCKS5 proxy instead.
+An MITM proxy is typically set up as an HTTP Proxy, but it can alternatively be configured as a SOCKS5 proxy.

 Transparent Proxies

-Man-In-The-Middle (MITM) proxies that only wish to inspect the traffic without destructive modification, can (try to) mirror the incoming client on the various network layers (tcp, tls and http).
-This is a kind of User-Agent emulation but in function of the original User-Agent rather than a popular one with huge market share.
+MITM proxies that only wish to inspect traffic without destructive modification can attempt to mirror the incoming client across various network layers (TCP, TLS, and HTTP).
+This approach is a form of User-Agent emulation, but it operates based on the original User-Agent rather than emulating a popular one with significant market share.